From career breakthroughs to professional milestones, explore how Carlos Boozer made an impact.

 In 2002, Carlos Boozer was selected with the 35th overall pick in the NBA draft by the Cleveland Cavaliers.

-From 2006 to 2008, Carlos Boozer was part of the U.S. national team.
+Carlos Boozer was part of the U.S. national team from 2006 to 2008.

 In November 2007, Carlos Boozer was named Western Conference Player of the Month.

-On February 13, 2008, Carlos Boozer registered his first career triple-double against the Seattle SuperSonics, with 22 points, 11 rebounds, and 10 assists.
+On February 13, 2008, Carlos Boozer registered his first career triple-double against the Seattle SuperSonics with 22 points, 11 rebounds, and 10 assists.

 On July 8, 2010, Carlos Boozer was acquired by the Chicago Bulls in a sign-and-trade deal with the Jazz, signing a 5-year, $75 million contract.

-In 2010, Carlos Boozer played well, averaging 19.5 points and 11.2 rebounds per game for the Utah Jazz.
+In 2009-10, Carlos Boozer played well, averaging 19.5 points and 11.2 rebounds per game, and shot 56.2% from the field, a career high, avoided injury, which boded well heading into the 2010 summer.

 On July 15, 2014, Carlos Boozer was released by the Chicago Bulls via the amnesty clause.